| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 can play.
 However, we have to balance the effect on local residents; the

+glow from the sky will be visible from all directions”.
 A new village sign was erected on the village green to commemorate

 the success of the village in wining the Rural Community Council of Essex